id3v1669/swhkdp/README.md

 ## Configuration

-`swhkdp` uses configuration files that follows yml or json syntax, [detailed instructions can be found in CONFIGURATION.md](./CONFIGURATION.md)
+`swhkdp` uses configuration files that follows json syntax, [detailed instructions can be found in CONFIGURATION.md](./CONFIGURATION.md)

-The default configuration file is in `/etc/swhkdp/swhkdp.yml`.
-If you don't like having to edit the file as root every single time, you can create a symlink from `~/.config/swhkdp/swhkdp.yml` to `/etc/swhkdp/swhkdp.yml`.
+The default configuration file is in `/etc/swhkdp/swhkdp.json`.
+If you don't like having to edit the file as root every single time, you can create a symlink from `~/.config/swhkdp/swhkdp.json` to `/etc/swhkdp/swhkdp.json`.

 Not sure what key to use, launch swhkdp with -d option and press needed key, it will be shown in logs as `DEBUG swhkdp] Key: KEY_C`